LNshuti/iga/README.md

 ## IGA

-IGA is a typescript AI-powered iOS app powered by Groq.
-It is designed with UX best practices in mind and serves as an excellent starting point for developing full-stack applications.
+IGA is a typescript iOS/Android app powered by Groq.
+It is designed with UX best practices in mind and serves as an excellent starting point for developing a full-stack ai-agent application.

 ### Features